-Many with migraine, and most with cluster headaches, are sensitive to alcohol, at times in even small amounts.
+Many with migraine, and most with cluster headache, are sensitive to alcohol, even in small amounts.